valpb666/Proyecto-Base-de-Datos/README.md

 WHERE municipio_residencia ILIKE 'ZACUALPAN' AND entidad_residencia NOT LIKE 'ESTADO DE MEXICO';

 --Cuauhtemoc CDMX:
-SELECT entidad_residencia, municipio_residencia
-FROM staging
-WHERE municipio_residencia ILIKE 'CUAUHTEMOC' AND (entidad_residencia LIKE 'CIUDAD DE MEXICO' OR entidad_residencia LIKE 'MEXICO');

 UPDATE staging
 SET municipio_residencia='CUAUHTEMOC CDMX'
 WHERE municipio_residencia ILIKE 'CUAUHTEMOC' AND (entidad_residencia LIKE 'CIUDAD DE MEXICO' OR entidad_residencia LIKE 'MEXICO');

-SELECT municipio_residencia, entidad_residencia
-FROM staging
-WHERE municipio_residencia ILIKE 'CUAUHTEMOC CDMX' AND entidad_residencia NOT LIKE 'CIUDAD DE MEXICO';

 UPDATE staging
 SET entidad_residencia='CIUDAD DE MEXICO'
 WHERE municipio_residencia ILIKE 'CUAUHTEMOC CDMX' AND entidad_residencia NOT LIKE 'CIUDAD DE MEXICO';

 --Cuauhtemoc:
-SELECT entidad_residencia, municipio_residencia
-FROM staging
-WHERE municipio_residencia ILIKE 'CUAUHTEMOC' AND entidad_residencia NOT LIKE 'CHIHUAHUA';

 UPDATE staging
 SET entidad_residencia='CHIHUAHUA'
 WHERE municipio_residencia ILIKE 'CUAUHTEMOC' AND entidad_residencia NOT LIKE 'CHIHUAHUA';

 --Cuautepec:
-SELECT entidad_residencia, municipio_residencia
-FROM staging
-WHERE municipio_residencia ILIKE 'CUAUTEPEC' AND entidad_residencia NOT LIKE 'HIDALGO';

 UPDATE staging
 SET entidad_residencia='HIDALGO'
 WHERE municipio_residencia ILIKE 'CUAUTEPEC' AND entidad_residencia NOT LIKE 'HIDALGO';

 --Dos rios:
-SELECT entidad_residencia, municipio_residencia
-FROM staging
-WHERE municipio_residencia ILIKE 'DOS RIOS' AND entidad_residencia NOT LIKE 'VERACRUZ';

 UPDATE staging
 SET entidad_residencia='VERACRUZ'
 WHERE municipio_residencia ILIKE 'DOS RIOS' AND entidad_residencia NOT LIKE 'VERACRUZ';

 --El arenal:
-SELECT entidad_residencia, municipio_residencia
-FROM staging
-WHERE municipio_residencia ILIKE 'EL ARENAL' AND entidad_residencia NOT LIKE 'HIDALGO';

 UPDATE staging
 SET entidad_residencia='HIDALGO'
 WHERE municipio_residencia ILIKE 'EL ARENAL' AND entidad_residencia NOT LIKE 'HIDALGO';

 --El carmen:
-SELECT entidad_residencia, municipio_residencia
-FROM staging
-WHERE municipio_residencia ILIKE 'EL CARMEN' AND entidad_residencia NOT LIKE 'CAMPECHE';

 UPDATE staging
 SET entidad_residencia='CAMPECHE'
 WHERE municipio_residencia ILIKE 'EL CARMEN' AND entidad_residencia NOT LIKE 'CAMPECHE';

 --Emiliano zapata:
-SELECT entidad_residencia, municipio_residencia
-FROM staging
-WHERE municipio_residencia ILIKE 'EMILIANO ZAPATA' AND entidad_residencia NOT LIKE 'HIDALGO';

 UPDATE staging
 SET entidad_residencia='HIDALGO'
 WHERE municipio_residencia ILIKE 'EMILIANO ZAPATA' AND entidad_residencia NOT LIKE 'HIDALGO';

 --Guadalupe Victoria:
-SELECT entidad_residencia, municipio_residencia
-FROM staging
-WHERE municipio_residencia ILIKE 'GUADALUPE VICTORIA';

 UPDATE staging
 SET municipio_residencia='GUADALUPE VICTORIA PUEBLA' WHERE municipio_residencia ILIKE 'GUADALUPE VICTORIA' AND entidad_residencia LIKE 'PUEBLA';

 --Gustavo A. Madero:
-SELECT entidad_residencia, municipio_residencia
-FROM staging
-WHERE municipio_residencia ILIKE 'GUSTAVO A. MADERO' AND entidad_residencia NOT LIKE 'CIUDAD DE MEXICO';

 UPDATE staging
 SET entidad_residencia='CIUDAD DE MEXICO'
 WHERE municipio_residencia ILIKE 'GUSTAVO A. MADERO' AND entidad_residencia NOT LIKE 'CIUDAD DE MEXICO';

 --Iztacalco:
-SELECT entidad_residencia, municipio_residencia
-FROM staging
-WHERE municipio_residencia ILIKE 'IZTACALCO' AND entidad_residencia NOT LIKE 'CIUDAD DE MEXICO';

 UPDATE staging
 SET entidad_residencia='CIUDAD DE MEXICO'
 WHERE municipio_residencia ILIKE 'IZTACALCO' AND entidad_residencia NOT LIKE 'CIUDAD DE MEXICO';

 --La loma:
-SELECT entidad_residencia, municipio_residencia
-FROM staging
-WHERE municipio_residencia ILIKE 'LA LOMA' AND entidad_residencia NOT LIKE 'PUEBLA';

 UPDATE staging
 SET entidad_residencia='PUEBLA'
 WHERE municipio_residencia ILIKE 'LA LOMA' AND entidad_residencia NOT LIKE 'PUEBLA';

 --La nopalera:
-SELECT entidad_residencia, municipio_residencia
-FROM staging
-WHERE municipio_residencia ILIKE 'LA NOPALERA' AND entidad_residencia NOT LIKE 'CIUDAD DE MEXICO';

 UPDATE staging
 SET entidad_residencia='CIUDAD DE MEXICO'
 WHERE municipio_residencia ILIKE 'LA NOPALERA' AND entidad_residencia NOT LIKE 'CIUDAD DE MEXICO';

 --La paz:
-SELECT entidad_residencia, municipio_residencia
-FROM staging
-WHERE municipio_residencia ILIKE 'LA PAZ' AND entidad_residencia NOT LIKE 'BAJA CALIFORNIA SUR';

 UPDATE staging
 SET entidad_residencia='BAJA CALIFORNIA SUR'
 WHERE municipio_residencia ILIKE 'LA PAZ' AND entidad_residencia NOT LIKE 'BAJA CALIFORNIA SUR';

 --Metepec:
-SELECT entidad_residencia, municipio_residencia
-FROM staging
-WHERE municipio_residencia ILIKE 'METEPEC' AND entidad_residencia NOT LIKE 'ESTADO DE MEXICO';

 UPDATE staging
 SET entidad_residencia='ESTADO DE MEXICO'
 WHERE municipio_residencia ILIKE 'METEPEC' AND entidad_residencia NOT LIKE 'ESTADO DE MEXICO';

 --Ojo de Agua:
-SELECT entidad_residencia, municipio_residencia
-FROM staging
-WHERE municipio_residencia ILIKE 'OJO DE AGUA' AND entidad_residencia NOT LIKE 'ESTADO DE MEXICO';

 UPDATE staging
 SET entidad_residencia='ESTADO DE MEXICO'
 WHERE municipio_residencia ILIKE 'OJO DE AGUA' AND entidad_residencia NOT LIKE 'ESTADO DE MEXICO';

 --Papalotla:
-SELECT entidad_residencia, municipio_residencia
-FROM staging
-WHERE municipio_residencia ILIKE 'PAPALOTLA' AND entidad_residencia NOT LIKE 'TLAXCALA';

 UPDATE staging
 SET entidad_residencia='TLAXCALA'
 WHERE municipio_residencia ILIKE 'PAPALOTLA' AND entidad_residencia NOT LIKE 'TLAXCALA';

 --Paracuaro:
-SELECT entidad_residencia, municipio_residencia
-FROM staging
-WHERE municipio_residencia ILIKE 'PARACUARO' AND entidad_residencia NOT LIKE 'GUANAJUATO';

 UPDATE staging
 SET entidad_residencia='GUANAJUATO'
 WHERE municipio_residencia ILIKE 'PARACUARO' AND entidad_residencia NOT LIKE 'GUANAJUATO';

 --Piedras negras:
-SELECT entidad_residencia, municipio_residencia
-FROM staging
-WHERE municipio_residencia ILIKE 'PIEDRAS NEGRAS' AND entidad_residencia NOT LIKE 'COAHUILA';

 UPDATE staging
 SET entidad_residencia='COAHUILA'
 WHERE municipio_residencia ILIKE 'PIEDRAS NEGRAS' AND entidad_residencia NOT LIKE 'COAHUILA';

 --San Agustin:
-SELECT entidad_residencia, municipio_residencia
-FROM staging
-WHERE municipio_residencia ILIKE 'SAN AGUSTIN' AND entidad_residencia NOT LIKE 'CIUDAD DE MEXICO';

 UPDATE staging
 SET entidad_residencia='CIUDAD DE MEXICO'
 WHERE municipio_residencia ILIKE 'SAN AGUSTIN' AND entidad_residencia NOT LIKE 'CIUDAD DE MEXICO';

 --San Felipe:
-SELECT entidad_residencia, municipio_residencia
-FROM staging
-WHERE municipio_residencia ILIKE 'SAN FELIPE' AND entidad_residencia NOT LIKE 'GUANAJUATO';

 UPDATE staging
 SET entidad_residencia='GUANAJUATO'
 WHERE municipio_residencia ILIKE 'SAN FELIPE' AND entidad_residencia NOT LIKE 'GUANAJUATO';

 --San Fernando:
-SELECT entidad_residencia, municipio_residencia
-FROM staging
-WHERE municipio_residencia ILIKE 'SAN FERNANDO' AND entidad_residencia NOT LIKE 'CHIAPAS';

 UPDATE staging
 SET entidad_residencia='CHIAPAS'
 WHERE municipio_residencia ILIKE 'SAN FERNANDO' AND entidad_residencia NOT LIKE 'CHIAPAS';

 --San Isidro:
-SELECT entidad_residencia, municipio_residencia
-FROM staging
-WHERE municipio_residencia ILIKE 'SAN ISIDRO' AND entidad_residencia NOT LIKE 'PUEBLA';

 UPDATE staging
 SET entidad_residencia='PUEBLA'
 WHERE municipio_residencia ILIKE 'SAN ISIDRO' AND entidad_residencia NOT LIKE 'PUEBLA';

 --San Marcos:
-SELECT entidad_residencia, municipio_residencia
-FROM staging
-WHERE municipio_residencia ILIKE 'SAN MARCOS' AND entidad_residencia NOT LIKE 'GUERRERO';

 UPDATE staging
 SET entidad_residencia='GUERRERO'
 WHERE municipio_residencia ILIKE 'SAN MARCOS' AND entidad_residencia NOT LIKE 'GUERRERO';

 --San Miguel:
-SELECT entidad_residencia, municipio_residencia
-FROM staging
-WHERE municipio_residencia ILIKE 'SAN MIGUEL' AND entidad_residencia NOT LIKE 'GUANAJUATO';

 UPDATE staging
 SET entidad_residencia='GUANAJUATO'
 WHERE municipio_residencia ILIKE 'SAN MIGUEL' AND entidad_residencia NOT LIKE 'GUANAJUATO';

 --Santa clara:
-SELECT entidad_residencia, municipio_residencia
-FROM staging
-WHERE municipio_residencia ILIKE 'SANTA CLARA' AND entidad_residencia NOT LIKE 'DURANGO';

 UPDATE staging
 SET entidad_residencia='DURANGO'
 WHERE municipio_residencia ILIKE 'SANTA CLARA' AND entidad_residencia NOT LIKE 'DURANGO';

 --Tecamachalco:
-SELECT entidad_residencia, municipio_residencia
-FROM staging
-WHERE municipio_residencia ILIKE 'TECAMACHALCO' AND entidad_residencia NOT LIKE 'PUEBLA';

 UPDATE staging
 SET entidad_residencia='PUEBLA'
 WHERE municipio_residencia ILIKE 'TECAMACHALCO' AND entidad_residencia NOT LIKE 'PUEBLA';

 --Tenango:
-SELECT entidad_residencia, municipio_residencia
-FROM staging
-WHERE municipio_residencia ILIKE 'TENANGO' AND entidad_residencia NOT LIKE 'HIDALGO';

 UPDATE staging
 SET entidad_residencia='HIDALGO'
 WHERE municipio_residencia ILIKE 'TENANGO' AND entidad_residencia NOT LIKE 'HIDALGO';

 --Tepetitlan:
-SELECT entidad_residencia, municipio_residencia
-FROM staging
-WHERE municipio_residencia ILIKE 'TEPETITLAN' AND entidad_residencia NOT LIKE 'HIDALGO';

 UPDATE staging
 SET entidad_residencia='HIDALGO'
 WHERE municipio_residencia ILIKE 'TEPETITLAN' AND entidad_residencia NOT LIKE 'HIDALGO';

 --Tepetzintla:
-SELECT entidad_residencia, municipio_residencia
-FROM staging
-WHERE municipio_residencia ILIKE 'TEPETZINTLA' AND entidad_residencia NOT LIKE 'VERACRUZ';

 UPDATE staging
 SET entidad_residencia='VERACRUZ'
 WHERE municipio_residencia ILIKE 'TEPETZINTLA' AND entidad_residencia NOT LIKE 'VERACRUZ';

 --Tlalnepantla:
-SELECT entidad_residencia, municipio_residencia
-FROM staging
-WHERE municipio_residencia ILIKE 'TLALNEPANTLA' AND entidad_residencia NOT LIKE 'ESTADO DE MEXICO';

 UPDATE staging
 SET entidad_residencia='ESTADO DE MEXICO'
 WHERE municipio_residencia ILIKE 'TLALNEPANTLA' AND entidad_residencia NOT LIKE 'ESTADO DE MEXICO';

 --Tlaxco:
-SELECT entidad_residencia, municipio_residencia
-FROM staging
-WHERE municipio_residencia ILIKE 'TLAXCO' AND entidad_residencia NOT LIKE 'TLAXCALA';

 UPDATE staging
 SET entidad_residencia='TLAXCALA'
 WHERE municipio_residencia ILIKE 'TLAXCO' AND entidad_residencia NOT LIKE 'TLAXCALA';

 --Tonala:
-SELECT entidad_residencia, municipio_residencia
-FROM staging
-WHERE municipio_residencia ILIKE 'TONALA' AND entidad_residencia LIKE 'CHIAPAS';

 UPDATE staging
 SET municipio_residencia='TONALA CHIAPAS'
 WHERE municipio_residencia ILIKE 'TONALA' AND entidad_residencia LIKE 'CHIAPAS';

-SELECT entidad_residencia, municipio_residencia
-FROM staging
-WHERE municipio_residencia ILIKE 'TONALA' AND entidad_residencia LIKE 'JALISCO';

 UPDATE staging
 SET municipio_residencia='TONALA JALISCO'
 WHERE municipio_residencia ILIKE 'TONALA' AND entidad_residencia LIKE 'JALISCO';

 --Tuxpan:
-SELECT entidad_residencia, municipio_residencia
-FROM staging
-WHERE municipio_residencia ILIKE 'TUXPAN' AND entidad_residencia NOT LIKE 'MICHOACAN%';

 UPDATE staging
 SET entidad_residencia='MICHOACAN DE OCAMPO'
 WHERE municipio_residencia ILIKE 'TUXPAN' AND entidad_residencia NOT LIKE 'MICHOACAN%';

 --Venustiano Carranza:
-SELECT entidad_residencia, municipio_residencia
-FROM staging
-WHERE municipio_residencia ILIKE 'VENUSTIANO CARRANZA' AND entidad_residencia NOT LIKE 'CIUDAD DE MEXICO';

 UPDATE staging
 SET entidad_residencia='CIUDAD DE MEXICO'
 WHERE municipio_residencia ILIKE 'VENUSTIANO CARRANZA' AND entidad_residencia NOT LIKE 'CIUDAD DE MEXICO';

 --Villa Cuauhtemoc:
-SELECT entidad_residencia, municipio_residencia
-FROM staging
-WHERE municipio_residencia ILIKE 'VILLA CUAUHTEMOC' AND entidad_residencia NOT LIKE 'ESTADO DE MEXICO';

 UPDATE staging
 SET entidad_residencia='ESTADO DE MEXICO'
 WHERE municipio_residencia ILIKE 'VILLA CUAUHTEMOC' AND entidad_residencia NOT LIKE 'ESTADO DE MEXICO';

 --Xico:
-SELECT entidad_residencia, municipio_residencia
-FROM staging
-WHERE municipio_residencia ILIKE 'XICO' AND entidad_residencia NOT LIKE 'VERACRUZ';

 UPDATE staging
 SET entidad_residencia='VERACRUZ'
 WHERE municipio_residencia ILIKE 'XICO' AND entidad_residencia NOT LIKE 'VERACRUZ';

 --Zacualpan
-SELECT entidad_residencia, municipio_residencia
-FROM staging
-WHERE municipio_residencia ILIKE 'ZACUALPAN' AND entidad_residencia NOT LIKE 'ESTADO DE MEXICO';

 UPDATE staging
 SET entidad_residencia='ESTADO DE MEXICO'
 WHERE municipio_residencia ILIKE 'ZACUALPAN' AND entidad_residencia NOT LIKE 'ESTADO DE MEXICO';

 --Zaragoza:
-SELECT entidad_residencia, municipio_residencia
-FROM staging
-WHERE municipio_residencia ILIKE 'ZARAGOZA' AND entidad_residencia NOT LIKE 'PUEBLA';

 UPDATE staging
 SET entidad_residencia='PUEBLA'
 WHERE municipio_residencia ILIKE 'ZARAGOZA' AND entidad_residencia NOT LIKE 'PUEBLA';

 --Ecatepec de Morelos:
-SELECT entidad_residencia, municipio_residencia
-FROM staging
-WHERE municipio_residencia ILIKE 'ECATEPEC DE MORELOS' AND entidad_residencia NOT LIKE 'ESTADO DE MEXICO';

 UPDATE staging
 SET entidad_residencia='ESTADO DE MEXICO'
 WHERE municipio_residencia ILIKE 'ECATEPEC DE MORELOS' AND entidad_residencia NOT LIKE 'ESTADO DE MEXICO';

 --Ecatzingo de hidalgo:
-SELECT entidad_residencia, municipio_residencia
-FROM staging
-WHERE municipio_residencia ILIKE 'ECATZINGO DE HIDALGO' AND entidad_residencia NOT LIKE 'ESTADO DE MEXICO';

 UPDATE staging
 SET entidad_residencia='ESTADO DE MEXICO'
 WHERE municipio_residencia ILIKE 'ECATZINGO DE HIDALGO' AND entidad_residencia NOT LIKE 'ESTADO DE MEXICO';